OpenGlobalMind/old-ogm-wiki/Meeting Index.md

 In Obsidian, view the page in **Preview** mode to see the indexes.
 If you are not seeing the indexes, please install the community plugin called "Dataview", enable the plugin, and re-open the vault.

+If you see text like `dataview table rows.date` etc., your Massive Wiki viewer does not yet support the Dataview plugin.

 ## Meetings by Date (newest first)

 ```dataview